NXT-ROS/nxt_robots/README.md

 ## Installation

-The repository is expected to be placed inside the source folder of a working catkin environnement.
+The repository is expected to be used as the source folder of a working catkin environnement.

 ```
 mkdir nxt_robots